GokulV7/depscan/README.md

 Visit this repository to:

 - 📁 Explore the model code and dataset
-- 📉 View feature importance plots
 - 🧪 Test the model using mock data
 - ⚙️ Access API-ready endpoints for integration (coming soon)
 - 📘 Read about ethical considerations and limitations

 The project also includes: